mercadopago/devsite-docs/guides/in-person-payments/qr-code/introduction.en.md

 - For a client to make a payment, an order needs to be linked to a POS.
 - Operator can see the completed payment on its system.

----

-> NOTE
->
-> Note
->
-> This documentation refers to the new version of QR Code.
-To see the previous version, go to the [Old QR Code section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/in-person-payments/qr-code-legacy/introduction).

----
 ### Next steps